 - Meanwhile, place pork chops on a plate and pat dry with a clean paper towel.
 If you are using a thicker pork chop feel free to score the fat so the pork chops don’t start curving or buckling during the the cooking process.

-- Pour the cooled salt mixture over the pork chops and then add the remaining ingredients into the same container (onion, peppercorns, apple, thyme, rosemary and bay leaf).
+- Pour the cooled salt mixture over the pork chops and then add the remaining ingredients into the same container (remaining water, onion, peppercorns, apple, thyme, rosemary and bay leaf).
 Stir to fully combine and to ensure pork chops are fully submerged.

 - Cover and place in refrigerator for a minimum of 30-45 minutes or up to 2 hours.